 Configure the quantity of the selected items.

 Click Add Items to add the items to your invoice.

 To import invoices into your Zoho Inventory account:

-- Navigate to the Invoices module in the left sidebar.
+Navigate to the Invoices module under Sales from the left sidebar.

 Click on the Menu icon in the top-right corner and select Import Invoices option from the drop-down.

 Upload the relevant .csv or .tsv type file from your device.
 You can download and refer the sample file from this page to prepare the data on your import file.